rgolubtsov/rgolubtsov.github.io/content/dev/misc/dnsresolvd/README.md

 $ sudo apt-get install libmicrohttpd-dev
 ```

 This package contains all the development stuff and is actually depends on the package `libmicrohttpd10` which provides runtime library (.so).
 The latter will be installed alongside automatically.
 The version of the GNU libmicrohttpd library is 0.9.44.
-(Also it needs to have the package `build-essential` installed.)
+(Also it needs to have the package `build-essential` installed, ensuring that the compiler GCC (version 5.4.0 in this Ubuntu release), GNU make, and all the required standard libs are always at hands.)

 Now let's build the daemon.